dullroar/ten-steps-to-linux-survival/Step02.md

 a  b  c  d
 ```

-Many commands that deal with files and file systems, like `find`\drcmd{find},
+Many commands that deal with files and file systems, like `find`\drcmd{find}, have parameters
-have parameters specifically telling the command whether to follow soft links
+specifically telling the command whether to follow soft links or not (by default, `find` does
-or not (by default, `find` does not - see the next chapter for more).
+not - see the next chapter for more).

 ## What's the `diff`?{.unnumbered}

 Most people think of [`diff`](http://linux.die.net/man/1/diff)\drcmd{diff}
-as a tool only programmers find useful, but that is short-sighted.
-The whole
+\index{Files and Directories!Compare files (\texttt{diff} command)} as a tool only programmers find
-purpose of `diff` is to show differences between files.
-For example, I backed
+useful, but that is short-sighted.
+The whole purpose of `diff` is to show differences between
-up this document (which is a text file) before starting this section, then
+files.
+For example, I backed up this document (which is a text file) before starting this section,
-typed this introduction to `diff`.
-This is what `diff` showed after I added
-the new paragraph:
+then typed this introduction to `diff`.
+This is what `diff` showed after I added the new paragraph:

-\drcap{diff example}
+\drcap{\texttt{diff} example}
 ```bash
 ~ $ diff Step02.bak Step02.md
 1285a1286,1291